kilroy-code/distributed-security/README.md

 Additionally, verify can be called with multiple tags (e.g., `verify(JWS, tag1, tag2, tag3)`), and the result is falsey (undefined) if *any* of the specified tags do not appear correctly in the signature.

-You can also specify options: `sign(message, {tags, contentType, time, member})`, and `verify(ciphertext, {tag, contentType, notBefore, member})`.
+You can also specify options: `sign(message, {tags, contentType, time, team, member})`, and `verify(ciphertext, {tag, contentType, notBefore, member})`.

 - The contentType and time are as for Other Encryption Options, above.
+- If a signature is made with a "team" option that has a tag as value, the JWS contains an issuer header ("iss"), and the specified tag will appear as the first of tags if not already among them.
+The "tags" option can be ommited.
-- If a signature is made with a "member" option with a value of the string "team", the JWS contains "issuer" and "actor" headers ("iss" and "act"), where the issuer is the first of "tags", and the actor is a member of that team that belongs to the current user in the current browser.
-The member tag is added to "tags" if not already present.
+- If a signature is made with a "member" option that has a tag as value, the JWS contains an actor header ("act"), and the specified tag will be added to the tags if not already among them.
+The "tags" option can be ommited.
+If "team" is specified as an option, "member" defaults to a member of that team that belongs to the current user in the current browser.
-- If a verification is made with a "member" option with a value of the string "team", verification will fail if the JWS does not contain "iss" and "act" headers, and if there exists a current version of the issuing team in the cloud that does not list the specfied "act" as a member.
+- If a verification is made with a "member" option that has a value of the string "team", verification will fail if the JWS does not contain "iss" and "act" headers, and if there exists a current version of the issuing team in the cloud that does not list the specfied "act" as a member.
 (Verification passes if "iss" and "act" are specified, but the "iss" team does not yet exist.) "member" defaults to "team" if the JWS contains an "act" header.
 - If a verification is made with a truthy "notBefore", verification will fail if the JWS does not contain "iat", or if "iat" is earlier than the specfied "notBefore".
-If "notBefore" has the value "team", the "iat" cannot be earlier than the "iat" of the issuing team is used, if the team exists. "notBefore" defaults to "team" if the JWS contains an "iss" header.
+If "notBefore" has the value "team", the "iat" cannot be earlier than the "iat" of the issuing team is used, if the team exists.

 ## Application Use